 Sven Spieker

-Cristian Nae, Iash University is Associate Professor of Art History and Theory at George Enescu National University of the Arts in Iași, Romania.
+Cristian Nae, Iash University, is Associate Professor of Art History and Theory at George Enescu National University of the Arts in Iași, Romania.
 His research and teaching focus on exhibition histories and critical art in Central and Eastern Europe after the Second World War.
 He has published articles on transnational contacts, self-organized exhibitions and trans-regional collaborations during socialism, as well as on the resurgence of nationalism, critical art and decolonial art practices during post-socialism.

 Sven Spieker